Data collection and evidence gathering made easy

 Security Audit Process

-Five areas where the security audit process is transformed
+Five areas where security review processes are transformed

 Stage 1 – Planning, Scoping and Logistics

-The Essential 8 Auditor reduces site visits and travel.
-It also increases the breadth of audit scope.
+Huntsman Security solutions reduce site visits and travel.
+They also increase the breadth of the review scope.

-- The scope of the audit: What parts of the environment, what controls, the balance between technology, policies and processes and what activities will be involved.
+1. The scope: What parts of the environment, what controls, the balance between technology, policies and processes and what activities will be involved.

-- The audit method: The combination of manual assessments, onsite visits, interviews, questionnaires, audit tools and data/evidence requirements.
+2. The methodology: The combination of manual assessments, onsite visits, interviews, questionnaires, audit tools and data/evidence requirements.

-- Planning for the impact of the audit: On any operational systems and the involvement and collaboration with operational personnel.
+4. Planning for the impact: On any operational systems and the involvement and collaboration with operational personnel.

 If assurance in the outputs can be gained with reduced site visits then the cost in time and travel goes down, and if more accurate ways of collecting data can be used then the subjectivity and vagaries of interviews and questionnaires can be avoided.
 If the most relevant and highest impact controls can be prioritised, then the scope of coverage could be broader for an equivalent amount of budget/effort.